 Note: Local Time Zone Override is not available for embedded dashboards.

 Each chart is cached in our system from the first time the chart is created and saved.
-The Cache Duration tells Chartio how long to keep chart data before querying your database for fresh data.
+The Cache Duration tells Chartio how long to keep chart data before querying your database for fresh data according to the dashboard’s Refresh method.
 If you would like fresh data very often, you can set the cache duration to a lower time interval.
-On the other hand, if you’re worried about database performance, you can set the Cache Duration to a higher value to trigger queries less frequently.
+The lowest a Cache Duration can go is two minutes, but this may severely impact your data source performance.
+On the other hand, if you’re worried about your data source performance, you can set the Cache Duration to a higher value to trigger queries less frequently.

 Your organization’s default cache duration is set for all dashboards in your instance from the Settings tab in the top navigation bar.
 When Use Organization Default is selected in a dashboard’s settings, the cache settings will use the organization default.